NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_bundle_adjust.rst

 --processes <integer>
     The number of processes to use per node.

---threads-multiprocess <integer>
-    The number of threads to use per process.

---threads-singleprocess <integer>
+--threads <integer>
-    The number of threads to use when running a single process (for pre-processing and filtering).
+    The number of threads to use.